 Survival Knife – The most used and most versatile tool in your Bug Out Bag is your survival knife.
 Make sure to get a quality knife that can be multi-use.
 Recommended:

 - Compact EDC Knife: affordable all-rounder (FREE offer)

 - SOG Knife: All-rounder

 We did a detailed hands-on review article on bug out bag knives specifically that you can check out.

 Here are some more recommended products for your BOB:

 Last update on 2024-02-20 at 19:23 / Affiliate links / Images from Amazon Product Advertising API

 The fact of the matter is you are might be dealing with a “Without Rule of Law” situation, or close to it, and people are likely to do crazy things.
 Being prepared to defend yourself is part of the survivalist mindset.

 Obviously a firearm of some sort is best for this.
 (Though not in all situations) I will not go into specifics about what type of gun you should bring because that is hotly debated and really a personal choice.
 Take what is comfortable to you.

 Outside of guns your survival knife could be used as weapon if you had to.
-Also something as simple as a big walking stick or club can be a strong deterrent for bad guys.
+Also something as simple as a big walking stick, club, or even a multi-purpose survival shovel like this recommended one can be a strong deterrent for bad guys.
 It’s all about giving yourself options.